auth0/docs/articles/quickstart/native/react-native-expo/interactive.md

 - make sure the correct application is selected
 - did you save after entering your URLs?
 - ensure your domain and client ID values are correct Still having issues?
-Check out our <a href="https://auth0.com/docs" target="_blank">documentation</a> or visit our <a href="https://community.auth0.com" target="_blank">community page</a> to get more help.
+Check out our <a href="https://auth0.com/docs" target="_blank" rel="noreferrer">documentation</a> or visit our <a href="https://community.auth0.com" target="_blank" rel="noreferrer">community page</a> to get more help.
 :::
 ::::

 ## Add login to your application {{{ data-action=code data-code="App.js#8:14" }}}

 Authenticate the user by calling the `authorize` method provided by the `useAuth0` hook.
-This redirects the user to the Auth0 <a href="https://auth0.com/docs/authenticate/login/auth0-universal-login" target="_blank">Universal Login</a> page for authentication, then back to your app.
+This redirects the user to the Auth0 <a href="https://auth0.com/docs/authenticate/login/auth0-universal-login" target="_blank" rel="noreferrer">Universal Login</a> page for authentication, then back to your app.

 For confirmation that the user was logged in successfully, check that the `user` property provided by the hook is not `null`.